giffordlabcvr/.github/profile/README.md

 ## Overview

-The **Gifford Lab** conducts scientific investigations into the evolution of viruses and their impact on species genomes.
+The **Gifford Lab** conducts scientific investigations into the evolution of viruses and their impact on species.

 We are dedicated to advancing comparative genomics by creating open resources that promote collaborative research.